DevOps-and-Cloud-based-Software/assignment-1/README.md

 with the name of your image as typed in the docker push command.

-If you chose to integrate with an extremal database you will need to add the Deployment and service for MongoDB:
+If you choose to integrate with an extremal database you will need to add the Deployment and service for MongoDB:
 [mongodb.yaml](sources/mongodb.yaml)

-To create all the deployments and services type in the K8s folder:
+To create all the deployments and services, type in the K8s folder:
 ```shell
 microk8s kubectl apply -f .
 ```